Lennix/HappyAuction/readme.txt

-HappyAuction v0.9.4
+HappyAuction v0.9.5

 DESCRIPTION
 ------------------------------------------------------------------------------
 HappyAuction is a C++ open source LUA scriptable Diablo 3 auction house bot.
-It offers full control over the AH search/equipment section and possibly the entire AH interface in the future.
+It offers full control over the AH search/equipment and sell sections.
 Some popular bot scripts are included.
 Happy botting! :D

 INSTRUCTIONS
 ------------------------------------------------------------------------------
 1. Run bin/HappyAuction.exe
-2. In Diablo 3 visit AuctionHouse/Search/Equipment.
+2. In Diablo 3 visit the auction house
 3. Hit CTRL-F12 to start/stop the main script.
 The taskbar icon will change color while script is active.
 4. The default sample script will run the basic buyout loop you see in other